 CONTINUING TO SERVE THE COMMUNITY

-GCAC’s mission of creating exhibitions and dialogue that serves the Santa Ana community parallels the the buildings original purpose of providing essential services and acting as a social hub for the city of Santa Ana.
+GCAC’s mission of creating exhibitions and dialogue that serves the Santa Ana community parallels the buildings original purpose of providing essential services and acting as a social hub for the city of Santa Ana.
 Furthermore, in light of the center being founded by locals, GCAC is committed to including all parts of the Santa Ana community by creating free public programming.